shakefu/jetconfig/README.md

 ## Getting started

-Without any other parameters, jetconfig will try to connect to an etcd instance running on `127.0.0.1:2379` and use a namespace prefix of `config/`.
+Without any other options, jetconfig will try to connect to an etcd instance running on `127.0.0.1:2379` and use a namespace prefix of `config/`.

 ```javascript